GForb/post_table/README.md

 ﻿# post_table
-*post_table_base* is a Stata package to help with reporting clinical trial results.
+*post_table* is a Stata package to help with reporting clinical trial results.
 The package contains two commands, pt_base and pt_sum, that add rows to an open postfile, which can then be turned into tables for microsoft word with _putdocx_, or into another document format with another second stage package.

 To install via stata enter the following command: